The following is my husbands commentary.

 My Final Choice of Rubbers

 On my forehand I am using Tibhar Aurus 2.1 and on my backhand I am using Victas V>11 Extra 2.1.
+Update August 2021: I am now using Victas Spectol S2 short pimple rubber on my backhand.
+Update November 2021: I am now using Aurus 2.1 on both sides of my blade.
+This has further improved my game.

 I wear glasses.
 Playing from the wheelchair, pushing and attacking the early ball means leaning forward at a lower angle.
 Hence, the upper rim of everyday glasses can interfere with your line of vision.
 I suggest finding glasses that are rimless or have larger lenses that sit higher above the brow.

 Collecting balls from the floor presents difficulty for the wheelchair user.
 Having access to a supply of balls is helpful.
 I purchased a Knight Table Sport Training Ball Basket which is collapsible, and can be quickly clipped on to most table tennis tables.
 This is ideal for multi-ball practise and I fill mine with about 200+ balls.
-The basket is quite difficult to assemble for first time use, and I recommend that if you purchase one, you look for one that states “assembled”.

 Telescopic Ball Collector